 Text message marketing is the newest and most popular way of getting the word out!
-SMS marketing is a marketing method used for sending out text messages to a large number of users in a small amount of time.
+Text marketing is a marketing method used for sending out text messages to a large number of users in a small amount of time.
 In today’s world, marketing with text messages involves much more than sending out a text.
 Text messages have become full-scale marketing solutions that help companies to engage with their customers, track results and enhance customer service.

 The following is a short, 5 step procedure which both companies and entrepreneurs can follow to get acquainted with text message marketing: